 Desygner is another design-as-a-service tool from the Land Down Under (Australia) .
 Desygner came three years after Canva, and could be argued to be a bit of a copy-cat, but we're not 100% sure of the history, so we'll leave all of those claims to speculation.
-What is most unique about Desygner and warrants its inclusion on any list where Canva is the focus on more business-oriented creative assets such as business cards, invoices, and email newsletters.
-Mind you, all of this is possible in Canva, even if it isn't as forwardly promoted.
+What is most unique about Desygner is a clear focus on business-oriented creative assets like business cards, invoices, and email newsletters.
+Sure, you can accomplish these tasks in Canva, but in Desygner, they're front-and-center.

 Desygner is free to about the same extent as any of its competition.
-The cost to upgrade for additional photos, templates, and custom fonts is significantly cheaper with Desygner, however, at $6.95 per month.
-A business version is also available for $19.95 which comes with the ability to white label the service on a custom domain (and lockable templates) to keep brand identify intact while interfacing with employees, contractors, and even customers.
-The white label service--through Desygner owned WeBrand.com--is also useful for creating an online media asset room or press resource.
+Desygner has a serious price advantage as the cost to upgrade for additional photos, templates, and custom fonts is only $6.95 per month.
+A business version is also available for $19.95 per month which comes with the ability for design shops, consultants, and others to white-label the Desygner service on a custom domain... and we think that's really cool!
+The white label service—through Desygner owned WeBrand.com—is also useful for creating an online media asset room or press resource, if you have the money to spend on that sort of thing.
 Get Desygner on Android, iOS, or the web.

 Before we move onto something other than graphic design tools, I'm going to include one more (and secretly slip in a few more afterwords): Fotor.

-Fotor makes this list because they're more accurately listed as a photo editing and collage tool that has evolved into a design tool with pre-made design templates.
-There used to be hundreds of similar photo apps across the various app markets, but those that are staying relevant with continual updates are following in the footsteps of Canva, Desygner, and others.
+Fotor makes this list because they're more accurately listed as a photo editing and collage tool than as design-as-a-service.
+Sure, the have evolved into the status as a design tool with pre-made design templates, but the different origin sets a unique feature set.
+There used to be hundreds of similar photo apps across the web and mobile app landscape, but those that are staying relevant with continual updates are following in the footsteps of Canva, Desygner, and others.